toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/02-reference.md

 The design of Expedia QuickConnect schemas is based on the following general guidelines:

-1. Elements and attributes naming convention: Elements follow the upper camel case (UCC) convention while attributes are follow the lower camel case (LCC) convention.
+1. Elements and attributes naming convention: Elements follow the upper camel case (UCC) convention while attributes follow the lower camel case (LCC) convention.
 2. Information is found mostly in attributes, elements are only used to structure the information and make logical groupings.
 3. If an element contains text, it is most likely because the text was entered manually.
 4. Validation rules about data type, data format and data size/length are included in the schema and should be considered during development.